ByteswithDon/SharePoint-Administrator-Course/README.md

 ## Solution

-The SharePoint Administrator Course provides a structured, interactive learning experience that introduces key concepts and gives learners a guided path toward practical implementation.
+The SharePoint Administrator Course provides a structured, interactive learning experience that introduces key concepts and offers a guided path to practical implementation.

 Instead of overwhelming learners with technical documentation, the course breaks SharePoint administration into approachable concepts and connects each concept to workplace scenarios.